 The "Real" Story

 The story of the real 'Grizzly Adams’ is one of the most unusual frontier biographies ever documented.
-A true enigma of a man, ‘Grizzly Adams’ was a fellow by the name of John Adams who was born in Medway, Massachusetts in 1812.
+A true enigma, the real ‘Grizzly Adams’ was a fellow by the name of John Adams who was born in Medway, Massachusetts in 1812.
 He was a relative of the two Adams United States Presidents and the Revolutionary War Patriot, Samuel Adams.

 As he grew to manhood, John ‘Grizzly’ Adams recognized an uncanny ability he had when it came to understanding the behavior of wild animals.
 But after nearly being killed by a Royal Bengal Tiger when he was twenty-one, he opted for a trade as shoemaker, something his father, Eleazer had him apprentice at during his teen years.